 Well, my curiosity got the better of me, so I decided to take a look.
 Plus, anything to break up the monotony of the long trail.

-If you want to just head back down, go through the left gate at the main junction.
-To walk to Hull Pot, turn right.
+If you want to just head back down, then go through the left gate at the main junction.
+To walk to Hull Pot, turn right instead.

 Walk to Hull Pot